 The Next Generation of Manufacturers: What Would It Look Like?

-Many people have been having this misconception that the jobs in the manufacturing industry are dirty, dangerous, labor-intensive, and low paying.
-But now this perception is getting changed, and today’s reality is that manufacturing is evolving in the U.S, and the industry is bringing a whole lot of jobs for the next generation.
+Many people have been having this misconception that the jobs in the manufacturing industry are dirty, dangerous, labor-intensive, and low-paying.
+But now this perception is changing.
+Today reality is that manufacturing is evolving in the U.S. The manufacturing industry is bringing a whole lot of jobs for the next generation.

-According to Global Manufacturing Scorecard released by Brookings Institution, the U.S (with 77 points) ranks among the top manufacturing countries in the world along with U.K (78), Switzerland (78), Japan (74), and Canada (74).
-The rankings are given based on their manufacturing policies, infrastructure, workforce investments, and cost considerations.
+According to the Global Manufacturing Scorecard released by the Brookings Institution, the U.S. (with 77 points) ranks among the top manufacturing countries in the world along with the U.K. (78), Switzerland (78), Japan (74), and Canada (74).
+The rankings depend on the manufacturing policies, infrastructure, workforce investments, and cost considerations.
 Source

 The Real Challenge